 Skip to main content

-Notification Center
+Notification Center widget

 Widget lifecycle

-Every frontend SDK follows the same lifecycle:
+Every SDK follows the same lifecycle:

-5. Destroy (optional) — The widget is removed from the DOM and all listeners are cleaned up.
+5. Destroy (optional) — the widget is removed from the DOM and all listeners are cleaned up.

-Positioning
+Positioning and styling

 ValueDescription